“But we’re agile. We don’t plan.”

 How Does Traditional Planning Work?

 But to help your team get the most out of agile planning, you first must understand how agile planning compares to more traditional planning with which you might already be familiar.
+We dive deeper on this topic in this quick guide to deconstructing agile product management.

 Traditional planning methods typically follow fixed cycles, with those cycles often occurring very far apart.